RKBeaver/DiagnosticTools/ProActErrorPlotter/README.md

 Export to Uniplot - Set to Off.

-Sampling time - Set "!Sampling time:" to 100ms.
+Sampling time - Set "Sampling time:" to 100ms.

 Click Save As

 Select the Save as type: filetype as "Microsoft Text Driver".

-I find it works best if I save to the main dictionary in a USB drive.
+I find it works best if I save to the main directory of a USB memory stick.

 Ensure you define the filetype as .csv when typing in the filename.